RichardScottOZ/pyBacktrack/docs/pybacktrack_getting_started.rst

     docker pull earthbyte/pybacktrack

-To run the docker image:
+To run the docker image, type:

 .. code-block:: none

     docker run -it --rm -p 18888:8888 -w /usr/src/pybacktrack earthbyte/pybacktrack

-| This should bring up a command prompt inside the running docker container.
+| This should bring up a command prompt **inside** the running docker container.
 | The current working directory should be ``/usr/src/pybacktrack/``.
-| It should have a ``pybacktrack_examples`` sub-directory containing test data.
+| It should have a ``pybacktrack_examples`` sub-directory containing example data.

 .. note:: On Linux systems you may have to use `sudo` when running `docker` commands.
 For example:
           ::